noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   .foldM(errEffect, sucEffect) // handle both fail & succ effectively, success receives the result of err if its called .foreach(Seq) { partialFn } // returns a single effect that executes on each el of a Seq .forever // TODO dunno
+  .ignore // Returns a new effect that ignores the success or failure of this effect.
   .map(succLamb) // transform the success value
   .mapError(errLamb) // transform the failure value
   .orElse(2ndEffect) // run 2ndEffect on failure